oslabs-beta/VisionMQ/README.md

 We used `homebrew` and this is how we did it:

--   Download homebrew if you don’t have it on your system: —link
+-   Download homebrew if you don’t have it on your system: https://brew.sh/
 -   Update homebrew if needed: `brew update`

 `brew install rabbitmq` (this might take a second…)